 Radiation therapy is one type of treatment for cancer that uses X-rays, gamma rays and charged particles to target cancerous cells.
 These rays shrink and kill cancer cells while trying to avoid surrounding normal cells.
 Depending on the goals of treatment, radiation therapy can relieve symptoms, control the disease or cure the cancer.

 It can be one form of treatment among others (like chemotherapy, surgery and immunotherapy) and involve different types of doctors, such as a radiation oncologist and radiologist.
-Because radiation therapy is often used in combination with other treatments, it's important to have a coordinated cancer treatment team, like that of the Florida Hospital Cancer Institute, that can ensure all treatments are working in harmony for the best possible outcomes.
+Because radiation therapy is often used in combination with other treatments, it's important to have a coordinated cancer treatment team, like that of the AdventHealth Cancer Institute, that can ensure all treatments are working in harmony for the best possible outcomes.

 Types of radiation therapy